RJ/pickleback/README.md

 let recv_payload = received[0].payload_to_owned();
 assert_eq!(b"hello".to_vec(), recv_payload);

-// even thought the client doesn't have a message payload to send, it will send
+// if the client doesn't have a message payload to send, it will still send
 // an empty packet here just to transmit acks client.update(1.0);
 client.drain_packets_to_send().for_each(|packet| {